Instrument rating study guide to master all aspects of IFR flying.

-Yet, it’s crucial to study the questions and answers beforehand.
+However, it’s crucial to practice multiple-choice questions and answers beforehand.
 That’s where the IFR test prep comes into play.

-Use the multiple-choice question and answers to find the correct answer.
+Using test prep for mock tests is an excellent way to practice for the FAA IFR written test.
 If your answer is incorrect, refer to the right side of the question to understand why one answer is wrong and the other is correct.

 One more tip:

-Clarify any wrong answer you picked by referring back to the section where Rod Machado explained in his Instrument pilot’s handbook.
+Clarify any wrong answer you picked by referring to the section Rod Machado explained in his Instrument pilot’s handbook.